Albrecht Berblinger

-Albrecht Ludwig Berblinger (24 June 1770 – 28 January 1829), also known as the Tailor of Ulm, is famous for having constructed a working flying machine, presumably a hang glider.
+Albrecht Ludwig Berblinger (24 June 1770 – 28 January 1829), also known as the Tailor of Ulm, was a German inventor and craftsman.
+He is famous for having constructed a working heavier-than-air flying machine, presumably a hang glider.

 Early life

 Berblinger was the seventh child of a poor family.
-When he was 13 his father died and he was sent to an orphanage.
-There he was forced to become a tailor although he wanted to become a watchmaker.
+When he was 13, his father died and he was sent to an orphanage.
+There he was forced to become a tailor; although he wanted to become a watchmaker.
 He became a master craftsman at 21, but he still was interested in mechanics.
-In his spare time in 1808, he invented the first artificial limb with a joint.
+In his spare time in 1808, he invented an artificial limb with a moveable joint for a soldier who had lost a leg.

 Flight attempts

-One of Berblinger's inventions was what appears to be a hang glider.
-He worked on it for years, improving it and watching the flight of owls.
-He was derided by many and he was threatened with exclusion from the guild.
-He was ordered to pay a large fine for working outside of the guild.
-Nevertheless, he invested his whole income in his project.
+One of Berblinger's inventions was considered to be an early hang glider.
+He worked on it for years, improving it by watching the flight of owls.
+He was derided by many, and he was threatened with exclusion from the guild.
+He was ordered to pay a large fine for working outside of the guild, and the project cost him a considerable sum of money.
 King Frederick I of Württemberg became interested in his work and sponsored him with 20 Louis.

-He tried to demonstrate the glider on the evening of 30 May 1811 in the presence of the king, his three sons, and the crown prince of Bavaria.
-The king and a large number of citizens waited for the flight, but Berblinger canceled it, claiming that his glider was damaged.
+On the 30th May 1811, he tried to demonstrate the glider in the presence of the king, his three sons, and the crown prince of Bavaria.
+The king and a large number of citizens waited for the flight, but Berblinger cancelled it, claiming that a wing was damaged.
 The next day he made a second attempt from a higher location – the Adlerbastei (Eagles Bastion).
-The King had left by this time, but his brother Duke Heinrich and the princes stayed to watch.
-Berblinger waited so long for a good wind that a policeman finally gave him a push and Berblinger fell into the Donau (Danube).
-Other versions of this account have no mention of the policeman and claim that the difference in temperature over the cold Donau (Danube) limited thermal updrafts and therefore, the glider failed to lift.

-He survived and was rescued by fishermen, but his reputation was ruined as a result and his work suffered.
+The King had left, but his brother Duke Heinrich and the princes stayed to watch.
+Berblinger waited for a long time for a gust of wind.
+Eventually, a policeman gave him a push, and Berblinger fell into the Donau (Danube).
+Other accounts of this incident omit the policeman and contend that the cold Donau (Danube) and the temperature differential over it prevented the glider from lifting.
+He survived and was rescued by fishermen, but his reputation was ruined as a result, and his work suffered.
 He was 58 years old when he died in a hospital.

 The story of the tailor who tried to fly subsequently resulted in some fleer and allusions in publications of the 19th century.
-When Wilhelm Busch drew a man falling into a stream in his picture story "Max and Moritz", he could count on some awareness of his readers.
+Wilhelm Busch drew a man falling into a stream in his picture story "Max and Moritz", a reference to Berblinger's failed flight.

 It was not until the end of the century that Otto Lilienthal proved the feasibility of heavier-than-air flight.